Lasagna soup is loaded with all the familiar flavors of lasagna in soup form. It’s hearty, delicious, and sure to become a new favorite.

 - Ricotta cheese, for topping

-- Uncover and cook until slightly reduced, about 15 minutes.
-Stir in the noodles, basil, parmesan and heavy cream.
-Simmer for an additional 5-10 minutes.
+Uncover the pot and cook until the broth has slightly reduced, about 15 minutes.
+Stir in the noodles, basil, parmesan cheese, and heavy cream and continue to simmer for 5-10 minutes.